Grape Juice for Kiddush

 The Hebrew verb for “improve,” l’shafer, has the same root as the word shofar.
 The sounding of the shofar calls us to improve - improve our relationship with the Sacred, improve our relationship with one another, and improve our relationship with ourselves.
 The journey from addiction to recovery is not always an easy journey.
 The sounding of the shofar can serve as a metaphor for the spiritual pathways that lead to recovery.
 The teki’ah (a long, strong blast) represents one pathway to recovery.
 For some people, one time in treatment, ongoing participation in one mutual support group, or even one radical life change is what brought them from addiction to recovery.
 Shevarim (a series of three short broken blasts) represents another pathway to recovery in which some people need a few times in treatment, a few different mutual support groups to find a best fit, or even a few radical life changes to bring them from addiction to recovery.
 Teru’ah (nine short staccato notes) represents a pathway to recovery in which some people find that it’s not just one thing, but many things in rapid succession - treatment, mutual support groups, continuing care, different people, places, and things - that brought them from addiction to recovery.
 The teki’ah g’dolah (a sustained long, strong blast) represents recovery itself.
 Recovery sustains us from our first breath to our last and calls us towards continual improvement of ourselves and our world.

 Birth and rebirth are central themes of the High Holidays and of addiction recovery.
 Many people in recovery celebrate sober birthdays (the anniversary of a person’s sobriety) in recognition of the fact that recovery has given them a new lease on life, or perhaps has saved their life altogether.
-Recovery birthdays are often recognized with a “Cake Taking Ceremony,” during which individuals are given a cake on their sober birthdays.
+Sober birthdays are often celebrated in 12-Step fellowships, during which members are given a cake on their sober birthdays.
+This is sometimes known as “taking your cake” or “getting my cake.”
+At this time of year, honey cake may be given in honor of our tradition.
+May all recovery be sweet!

 We_are_here